MooersLab/artificial-intelligence-voice-in/readme.md

 ## Installation
 Each command is paired with the inserted text on a single line in a comma-separated value file (ai.csv).
-You can use the **bulk add** button in Voice In Plus to upload these commands to your custom command collection.
+You can upload these commands to your custom command collection using the **bulk add** button in Voice In Plus.

 ## Contents of the library ai.csv